Kyle Garlick Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.3 K/9, the sixth-best in the league.

-- The Blue Jays have a 4.02 team ERA that ranks 11th among all league pitching staffs.
+- The Blue Jays have a 3.96 team ERA that ranks 11th across all league pitching staffs.

-- Blue Jays pitchers combine to allow the fifth-most home runs in baseball (68 total, 1.3 per game).
+- The Blue Jays rank 25th in baseball in home runs surrendered (68 total, 1.3 per game).

-- In his last outing on Sunday against the Baltimore Orioles, the right-hander tossed eight innings, giving up two earned runs while surrendering six hits.
+- In his most recent appearance on Monday against the Tampa Bay Rays, the right-hander tossed 6 1/3 innings, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.